hemantcharaya/Guided-Projects-DataQuest-/Analyzing Hacker News Dataset/Readme.txt

 * submission_time: when the story was published
 * upvotes: number of upvotes the submission got
 * url: the base domain of the submission
 * headline: the headline of the submission.
-Users can edit this, and it doesn’t have to match the headline of the article My submission consists of five ?.py files.
+Users can edit this, and it doesnâ€™t have to match the headline of the article My submission consists of five ?.py files.
 The description of each file is given below:
-(1) read.py – Contains (load_data) function to read he .csv file (which is without header).
+(1) read.py â€“ Contains (load_data) function to read he .csv file (which is without header).
 I have imported this file in rest of thee files to build the dataframe using load_data function
-(2) domains.py – File to explore the domains where most articles were submitted.
+(2) domains.py â€“ File to explore the domains where most articles were submitted.
-(3) count.py – contains code to find out which words (& how many time) were used the most in the headlines (4)  time.py – From this file I have analyzed at what hour of the day and the month of the year most articles are published (5) upvotes.py – Here I have tried to find out the variation of upvotes on the posts depending on their hour of publication and also length (number counts) of the headlines
+(3) count.py â€“ contains code to find out which words (& how many time) were used the most in the headlines (4)  time.py â€“ From this file I have analyzed at what hour of the day and the month of the year most articles are published (5) upvotes.py â€“ Here I have tried to find out the variation of upvotes on the posts depending on their hour of publication and also length (number counts) of the headlines
 Findings:
 o The 10 most used word in the headlines were: to     1448